Reviews You Can Rely On

 Credit: Tara Reddinger-Adams

-One thing that we really like about the pins on the Dagga is that they use a 3mm hex, which makes the head harder to strip.
+One thing we like about the pins on the Dagga is that they use a 3mm hex, making the head harder to strip.
 The pins also sit inside a recess in the pedal body, which helps protect the pin heads during riding.
-The downside of this design is when pins get bent they can be difficult to get out because you need to pull the bent pin through the recess.
+The downside of this design is when pins get bent, they can be difficult to remove because you need to pull the bent pin through the recess.

-chromag dagga mountain bike flat pedal review - you'll need a 3mm hex to remove, replace, or add washers to the...
+chromag dagga - you'll need a 3mm hex to remove, replace, or add washers to the...

 You'll need a 3mm hex to remove, replace, or add washers to the pins.
 The pins load through the rear and are protected by the recess.
 This does add some challenge when removing bent pins though.